panditakshay402/Hacktoberfest/README.md

 # Hacktoberfest2023
 Join the Hacktoberfest 2023 fun!
-Contribute to this repo 🚀 and earn cool swag 😎 while improving open-source projects. 🌟
+Contribute to this repo  and earn cool swag  while improving open-source projects.

 ## About Hacktoberfest
 Hacktoberfest is a month-long celebration of open source software in October.
 It's a great opportunity for developers of all skill levels to contribute to open source projects and earn cool swag!

 ## How to Participate
-0. Follow Me !
+0. Follow User!
 1. MUST Fork and star⭐ this repository.
 2. Clone the forked repository to your local machine.
 3. Create a new branch for your contributions.